Otto Motzan

 Otto Motzan (12 April 1880 – 15 January 1937) was an American composer from Austria-Hungary.
-He was best known as one of the composers for the The Passing Show of 1916.
+He was best known as one of the composers for The Passing Show of 1916.
 He became a popular composer and eventually published his own works through Joseph W. Stern & Co., as well as becoming a chartered member of the American Society of Composers, Authors and Publishers since 1914, the year of its inception.
 A possible pseudonym of Otto Motzan is Josie De Guzman.